Car Leaking Oil? Causes & How to fix it

 In this guide, we seek to answer your top oil leak questions.
 We discuss the most common reasons for an oil leak and offer suggestions to fix it.

-Oil often leaks from the drain plug or a damaged pan.
-It can also leak from the oil pan gasket, the valve cover gasket or through the oil filter.
-Otherwise, look for clogged crankcase ventilation, a damaged head gasket, bad crankshaft or camshaft seals, a failing oil cooler or a bad oil pressure sensor.
+Oil often leaks from the drain plug or a damaged oil pan.
+It can also seep from the oil pan gasket, the valve cover gasket, or through the oil filter.
+Other common sources include a clogged crankcase ventilation system, a damaged head gasket, worn crankshaft or camshaft seals, a failing oil cooler, or a faulty oil pressure sensor.

 1. Leaking Oil Drain Plug